alicolville/meal-tracker/readme.txt

 Several fixes based upon WordPress's plugin feedback:

 * Removed moment.js from plugin and replaced with the version shipped with WP.
+* FontAwesome is now bundled with the plugin, rather than included via a CDN.
+* Included all non minified versions of 3rd party library code and added 3rd party dependencies to readme.

 = 3.1.7 =